The Dark Truth Behind Amish Puppy Mills

 The Not-So-Simple Side of Puppy Sales

 First off, let it sink in that when we talk about Amish puppy mills, we’re not chatting about some mom-and-pop operation; these are full-scale businesses.
-Heck, they could give Creighton Waters a run for his money in the planning department.
+Heck, they could give Creighton Waters A run for his money in the planning department.
 These mills often have dozens, if not hundreds, of dogs churning out puppies faster than you can say “fetch.
 And guess what?
 They’re selling them like hotcakes at a Sunday potluck.

 A Far Cry From the Farmers’ Market